Nikkyyyyy/basic-js/README.md

 # basic-js

-I am about to start js from today. hiii
+I am about to start js from today. hiii my name is nikita.